-Public utility property tax revenue received in calendar 2023 represents collections of calendar year 2022 taxes.
-Public utility taxes received in calendar year 2023 became a lien December 31, 2021, were levied after April 1, 2022, and are collected with real property taxes.
-Public utility real property is assessed at thirty-five percent of true value; public utility tangible personal property currently is assessed at varying percentages of true value.
+Public utility property tax revenue received in calendar year 2024 represents collections of calendar year 2023 taxes.
+Public utility real and tangible personal property taxes received in calendar year 2024 became a lien December 31, 2022, were levied after April 1, 2023, and are collected in calendar year 2024 with real property taxes.
+Public utility real property is assessed at 35 percent of true value; public utility tangible personal property currently is assessed at varying percentages of true value.

 The School District receives property taxes from Lawrence County.
 The County Auditor periodically advances to the School District its portion of the taxes collected.
-Second-half real property tax payments collected by the County by June 30, 2023, are available to finance fiscal year 2023 operations.
+Second-half real property tax payments collected by the county by June 30, 2024, are available to finance fiscal year 2024 operations.
 The amount available to be advanced can vary based on the date the tax bills are sent.

-Accrued property taxes receivable includes real and public utility taxes which are measurable as of June 30, 2023, and for which there is an enforceable legal claim.
-Although total property tax collections for the next fiscal year are measurable, only the amount of real property taxes available as an advance at June 30 were levied to finance current fiscal year operations and is reported as revenue at fiscal year end.
-The portion of the receivable not levied to finance current fiscal year operations is offset by a credit to deferred inflows of resources - property taxes.
+Accrued property taxes receivable includes real property and public utility property taxes which were measurable as of June 30, 2024 and for which there is an enforceable legal claim.
+Although total property tax collections for the next fiscal year are measurable, only the amount of real property taxes available as an advance at June 30 was levied to finance current fiscal year operations and is reflected as revenue at fiscal year-end.
+The portion of the receivable not levied to finance current fiscal year operations is offset by a credit to deferred inflows - property taxes.

-The amount available as an advance for June 30, 2023, was \$73,035 in the General Fund.
+The amount available as an advance at June 30, 2024 was \$89,896 in the general fund.

-On a full accrual basis, collectible delinquent property taxes have been recorded as a receivable and revenue, while on a modified accrual basis the revenue has been reported as deferred inflows of resources - unavailable revenues.
+On an accrual basis, collectible delinquent property taxes have been recorded as a receivable and revenue, while on a modified accrual basis the revenue has been deferred inflows of resources - unavailable revenue.

-The assessed values upon which the fiscal year 2023 taxes were collected are:
+The assessed values upon which fiscal year 2024 taxes were collected are:

-2022 Second Half Collections 2023 First Half Collections Amount Percent Amount Percent Agricultural/Residential Commercial/Industrial and Public Utility Real Public Utility Personal \$76,305,740 52,720 34,026,370 69.12% 0.05% 30.83% \$87,704,260 0 81,157,480 51.94% 0.00% 48.06% Total \$110,384,830 100.00% \$168,861,740 100.00% Tax Rate per \$1,000 of Assessed Valuation \$20.60 \$20.60)
+2023 Second Half Collections 2024 First Half Collections Amount Percent Amount Percent Agricultural/Residential Public Utility Personal \$87,704,260 81,157,480 51.94% 48.06% \$87,877,260 90,083,070 49.38% 50.62% Total \$168,861,740 100.00% \$177,960,330 100.00% Tax Rate per \$1,000 of Assessed Valuation \$20.60 \$20.60